holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/emoji_pics_classwork.md

 >

-Why is the use of a "22" necessary rather than just a "2"?
+Given what's in the `info` variable, what do you think will be printed to the screen when you run the code?

 >

-What do you think will be printed to the screen when you run the code?
+Why is the use of a "22" necessary rather than just a "2"?

 >